AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51431-indexer-status-is-working.md

 title: "ACSD-51431: Indexer status is *[!UICONTROL Working]* even though there are no entries in the changelog"
 description: Apply the ACSD-51431 patch to fix the Adobe Commerce issue where the indexer status is *[!UICONTROL Working]* even though there are no entries in the changelog.
 ---
-# ACSD-51431: Indexer status is *working* even though there are no entries in the changelog
+# ACSD-51431: Indexer status is *[!UICONTROL Working]* even though there are no entries in the changelog

 The ACSD-51431 patch fixes the performance issue where the indexer status is *working* even though there are no entries in the changelog.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.33 is installed.
 The patch ID is ACSD-51431.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.